The Challenges of Plumbing Business Ownership

-Owning any business is a challenge.
-Owning a plumbing business has always been a challenge.
+Owning a maintenance plumbing business has always been challenging, as so much of what we repair is a grudge purchase.
 For most experienced master plumbers, the biggest challenge is other plumbers.

-For a start, no professional plumber can or should or could give a price over the phone without inspecting the job onsite thoroughly and undertaking a complete diagnosis of what the plumbing problem is.
+For a start, no professional plumber can or should or could give a price over the phone without thoroughly inspecting the job onsite and undertaking a complete diagnosis of the plumbing problem.

-Joe Bum-Crack Plumbing Company
+The Joe Bum-Crack Plumbing Business Phenomenon

 These “Joe Bum-Crack Plumbers” seldom last in business beyond two years.
 But in the short time they exist, they cause legitimate plumbing businesses countless problems with their shoddy business ethics and lack of business acumen.
-Sadly every few years another generation of Joe Bum-Crack Plumbers emerge with their brand new plumbing licenses.
+Sadly, another generation of Joe Bum-Crack Plumbers emerges with their brand-new QBCC plumbing licenses every few years.

 In fact, let us call him Joe as he came into the interview perfectly dressed in answer to our advertisement for an experienced maintenance plumber.
-Joe was in his 50’s and had done it all from working in construction to being an inspector to running his own business.
-When asked why he was giving up running his own plumbing business, he replied that his wife had told him to go and get a real job.
+Joe was in his 50s and had done everything from working in construction to being an inspector to running his own business.
+When asked why he was giving up running his plumbing business, he replied that his wife had told him to go and get a real job.

 All Joe wanted to be was a wealthy plumber.